 Note: DBCC CHECKDB with REPAIR_ALLOW_DATA_LOSS may help you fix all the errors and repair them; however, it can cause data loss from the repaired database.

 Step 5: Bring the database to MULTI_USER mode

 If you find that the script runs successfully, bring the database back from single-user mode to multi-user mode.
 Run the following command to do it:

 ALTER DATABASE dbName SET MULTI_USER

-However, you may face a situation when you do not have a most recent backup of database or backup is corrupt itself and database has been marked as 'SUSPECT'.
-In this case, an ultimate solution is to use Stellar Phoenix SQL Database Repair that is designed to recover database from suspect mode as well as repair damaged or corrupt MS SQL Server database (.mdf & .ndf) files.
-It supports all latest version of SQL server including SQL server 2016.
+If you do not have the most recent backup of database or backup is corrupt, using Stellar Repair for MS SQL software can help.
+The software is designed to recover database from suspect mode, as well as repair, damaged or corrupt MS SQL Server database (.mdf & .ndf) files.
+It supports all latest version of SQL server including SQL server 2019.